microsoft/TypeScript-Website/packages/documentation/copy/en/reference/Mixins.md

    shouldFreeze: boolean;
 }

-// The Player class does have the decorator's type merged: const player = new Player();
+// The Player class has the decorator's type merged: const player = new Player();
 player.shouldFreeze;
 ```